webrecorder/browsertrix/frontend/docs/docs/develop/local-dev-setup.md

 Changes to settings in `./chart/local.yaml` can be deployed with `helm upgrade ...` directly.

-## Deploying Frontend Only
+???
+Info "Alternative method for developing the frontend"

-If you are just making changes to the frontend, you can also [deploy the frontend separately](frontend-dev.md) using a dev server for quicker iteration.
+    If you are not writing backend code or otherwise making changes to the backend, you can run the frontend outside of Docker to quickly iterate on the user interface.
+See [UI Development](./frontend-dev.md) for instructions on how to develop the frontend using Node.js tools.